Yeng Guiao

 Joseller "Yeng" Medina Guiao (born March 19, 1959) is a Filipino professional basketball head coach, politician, commentator and sports commissioner.
 He is currently the head coach of the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
 He previously served as the interim head coach of the Philippine national team.
 Guiao won seven PBA titles since starting his head coaching job for Swift in the early 1990s.
 He is a former Philippine Basketball League commissioner from 1997 to 2000.
-He was also the Vice Governor of the Province of Pampanga from 2004 to 2013, serving three different Governors, Mark Lapid, Eddie Panlilio and Lilia Pineda.
+He was also the Vice Governor of the province of Pampanga from 2004 to 2013, serving three different Governors, Mark Lapid, Eddie Panlilio and Lilia Pineda.
 He is a former congressman, representing the 1st District of Pampanga from 2013 to 2016.

 Early life

 Guiao is the son of former Pampanga Governor, the late Bren Z. Guiao.
-He was an alumnus of La Salle Green Hills and studied industrial engineering at the University of the Philippines Diliman, where he was a member of the Senior Men's Varsity Basketball team.
+He was an alumnus of La Salle Green Hills, where he ran track in high school.
+Guiao studied industrial engineering at the University of the Philippines Diliman, where he was a member of the Senior Men's Varsity Basketball team.
 He entered the coaching ranks in the 1980s.